TyloRoberts/fosvis/README.md

 # FosVis Overview
 A pip-installable python package designed for visualization of fosmids from functional screens.
 The inputs are contigs from an assembly (representing fosmids) and the output is a circos diagram.

-A circos diagram allows relationships between genomic data to be easily visualized, as well providing an easy way to include many different types of data into one diagram through different layers within the circle.
+A circos diagram allows relationships between genomic data to be easily visualized, as well providing a way to include many different types of data into one diagram through different layers within the circle.

-Fosvis allows users to select and create the data they want included in their diagram from a number of predefined data types:

-Fosvis works in a modular fashion allowing users to select the layers they want included in their diagram.

 The user select what types of data they would like to include in the layers of the diagram and FosVis generates that data and creates a final output image.
 Users can select from the following types of data: